stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/16_event_export.md

 ## Check the exported event data
 The waveform data is written to a directory structure split up into julian days.
 For each event a directory is created in the julian day directory.
 Inside the event directory an image file with the seismogram data and the minissed data in a dedicated directory structure is available.

-The selected timespan of this tutorial should have resulted in the export of the following two events.
+The selected time span of this tutorial should have resulted in the export of the following two events.
 One of them is the earthquake with the event start time 2018-10_-25T22:57:31.938750 and event ID 32.

 ~~~console
 stefan@hausmeister:~/tutorial$ cd psysmon_output/event_data/